kitearuba/philosopher/README.md

 However, they must share forks, and if not synchronized correctly, they can **starve**, cause **deadlocks**, or lead to **data races**.
 Your job is to prevent that.

 This implementation ensures:
-- No philosopher dies unless expected.
+- No philosopher dies unexpectedly.
-- Simulation ends cleanly.
+- Simulation ends cleanly when it should.
-- Memory and thread management is 100% safe.
+- Memory and thread management is leak-free and race-free.

+> ⚠️ This project strictly forbids the use of **global variables**.

 ---

 ## 💡 Features

 ### ✅ Mandatory
-- ✉ Multiple philosophers running in parallel
+- ✉ Multiple philosophers running in parallel (via `pthread_create`)
-- 🧒 Fork sharing with mutexes
+- 🧒 Fork sharing protected by `pthread_mutex`
-- ⏳ Accurate timing for eating, sleeping, and death
+- ⏳ Accurate timing using `gettimeofday()` and custom usleep
-- 📅 Stop simulation when a philosopher dies
+- 📅 Simulation ends if a philosopher dies or if all eat `N` times
-- 📊 Optional argument to stop after `N` meals per philosopher
+- 📊 Clean logging format: timestamps and philosopher ID
-- 💪 No data races or undefined behavior
+- 💪 No memory leaks or race conditions (validated by Valgrind & ASan)

 ### ✨ Bonus (Optional)
-- Handling 1000+ philosophers efficiently
+- Handles thousands of philosophers without freezing
-- Logging toggles for performance testing
-- Custom test script with delays between tests
+- Toggle logging to test performance with minimal output
+- Stress testing via custom test scripts

 ---